-- A recent study of smartphone usage by foster youth reported the technology was viewed as important and helpful by the youth (Denby et al, 2016). - o Smartphones can serve to support youth empowerment by giving them a voice in their service planning and aid in facilitating emotional connections (Denby-Brinson et al., 2015). - These connections could be significant sources of resilience and emotional and social development (Amichai-Hamburger, 2013; Best et al, 2014; Fitton et al, 2013). - o Providing youth with access to internet technologies can also increase their eLiteracy and reduce the divide they may otherwise experience in their transition to young adulthood - Foster youth may be more comfortable communicating via text message than through phone.
-Thus, the most efficient method of communicating with youth may be lost to child welfare staff who are not comfortable using text messages or do not have a text-compatible business line (Stott et al, 2017). - Because youth are so connected to technology, these technologies have the potential to be used as a tool for engaging more foster youth and encouraging more self-disclosure that might be difficult to achieve in face-to-face communication (Tregeagle & Darcy, 2007; Tregeagle, 2011). - With access to technology, foster youth can have greater control over what information is presented about them and who has access to this information (Tregeagle, 2011).
-For example, through the use of privacy settings on social media sites, youth are able to self-disclose information only to the individuals they choose to disclose to. - For at-risk youth within the child welfare system who might otherwise feel as if others control their identity, they are able to use technology to disclose a narrative on their own story, which may allow them to regain power over their own story (Boyd, 2007).
+- A recent study of smartphone usage by foster youth reported that technology was viewed as important and helpful by the youth (Denby, et al., 2016). - o Smartphones can support youth empowerment by giving them a voice in service planning and facilitating emotional connections (Denby-Brinson, et al., 2015).

+- These connections could be significant sources of resilience and emotional and social development (Amichai-Hamburger, 2013; Best, et al., 2014; Fitton et al., 2013). - o Providing youth with access to internet technologies can also increase their eLiteracy and reduce the divide they may otherwise experience in their transition to young adulthood - Foster youth may be more comfortable communicating via text than phone.
+Thus, the most efficient communication method with youth may be lost to child welfare staff who are not comfortable using text messages or do not have a text-compatible business line (Stott, et al., 2017). - Because youth are so connected to technology, these technologies have the potential to be used as a tool for engaging more foster youth and encouraging more self-disclosure that might be difficult to achieve in face-to-face communication (Tregeagle & Darcy, 2007; Tregeagle, 2011). - With access to technology, foster youth can have greater control over what information is presented about them and who has access to it (Tregeagle, 2011).
+For example, through the use of privacy settings on social media sites, youth can self-disclose information only to the individuals they choose to disclose it to. - For at-risk youth within the child welfare system who might otherwise feel as if others control their identity, technology can help them disclose a narrative about their own story, which may allow them to regain power over their own story (Boyd, 2007).